MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-dynamics365-marketing.md

 Use [segments](segments.md) to generate campaigns and contact specific groups of customers with Dynamics 365 Marketing.
 For more information, see [Use segments from Dynamics 365 Customer Insights with Dynamics 365 Marketing](/dynamics365/marketing/customer-insights-segments).

 If you are using the new capabilities of Dynamics 365 Marketing for real-time customer journey orchestration in a Dataverse org, you don't need to create a standard export to Dynamics 365 Marketing.
-Contacts and segments from audience insights are available directly in Dynamics 365 Marketing after connecting Marketing and Customer Insights.
-Before you delete existing exports, review the documentation on [how to connect audience insights and Dynamics 365 Marketing customer journey orchestration](/dynamics365/marketing/real-time-marketing-ci-profile).
+Contacts and segments from Customer Insights are available directly in Dynamics 365 Marketing after connecting Marketing and Customer Insights.
+Before you delete existing exports, review the documentation on [how to connect Customer Insights and Dynamics 365 Marketing customer journey orchestration](/dynamics365/marketing/real-time-marketing-ci-profile).

 ## Prerequisite for a connection

 - Contact records must be present in Dynamics 365 Marketing before you can export a segment from Customer Insights to Marketing.
 Read more on how to ingest contacts in [Dynamics 365 Marketing using Microsoft Dataverse](connect-dataverse-managed-lake.md).

   > [!NOTE]
-  > Exporting segments from audience insights to Marketing will not create new contact records in the Marketing instances.
-The contact records from Marketing must be ingested in audience insights and used as a data source.
+  > Exporting segments from Customer Insights to Marketing will not create new contact records in the Marketing instances.
+The contact records from Marketing must be ingested in Customer Insights and used as a data source.
 They also need to be included in the unified Customer entity to map customer IDs to contact IDs before segments can be exported.

 ## Set up connection to Marketing